Duke of Windsor: Royal arms

-Arms of the Duke of Windsor, with the label for difference.

 As the royal arms go hand-in-hand with the crown, the undifferentiated royal arms passed to George VI.
 It was and is common heraldic practice for the eldest son to differentiate his arms in his father's lifetime, but the Duke of Windsor was left in the unusual position of the eldest son needing to difference his arms after his father's death.
 This was done by means of a label argent of three points, bearing on the middle point an imperial crown proper.